NordicHPC/sonar/README.rst

 Tool to profile usage of HPC resources by regularly probing processes using ps/top.

-Reference implementation which we serves as inspiration: https://github.com/UNINETTSigma2/appusage
+Reference implementation which serves as inspiration: https://github.com/UNINETTSigma2/appusage